RocketChat/docs-old/contributing/documentation/maintainers/README.md

+# Community maintainers

 We are looking for community maintainers for the Rocket.Chat documentation github project.

 Maintainers will be added to a special team with certain permissions.

 These permissions consists of opening, closing, tagging and editing issues and pull requests, create and delete non protected branches on the docs repository

 The responsibilities of a maintainer are:

 ### Triaging Issues